maurice46/Pomodoro/frontend/README.md

 These changes ensure that the Todo component works correctly with the backend API and handles errors appropriately.

 I also want to keep track of pomodoro sessions as well.

+There were errors and I found out it was a broken virtual environment.
+I had to delete the Scripts folder which held the python stuff, and I think thats why I couldn't run 'python app.py' because it kept giving me a "No Python ...".
+So I created a new virtual environemtn inside my backend folder using 'python -m venv venv'.
+Then I activated the environment using 'venv\Scripts\activate' and then installed my dependencies.
+I ran the 'python app.py' now and it takes me the web page.

+Now the problem is nothing is being sent back and on the frontend the tasks part is showing "Error fetching tasks: Cannot read properties of undefined (reading 'data')".